A Monte Carlo framework for noncontinuous interactions between particles and classical fields

-Interaction between particles and the field is modeled in several steps.
-The quarks annihilation process is calculated with a microscopic cross section, the generated particle is treated as a unstable particle resonance, the $\sigma$ particle.
-The created sigma particle is not propagated or added to the system as a real particle but its energy and momentum is transferred to the scalar field, keeping the system's total energy and momentum conserved.
-In the inverse process, field excitations in the scalar field are treated as energy excitations.
-These excitations are modeled as unstable particles which can decay and create an particle and anti-particle pair again.
+The interaction between particles and the field is modeled in several steps.
+The quark-annihilation process is calculated with a microscopic cross section, the generated particle is treated as an unstable particle resonance, the $\sigma$ particle.
+The created $\sigma$ particle is not propagated or added to the system as a real particle, but its energy and momentum are transferred to the scalar field, keeping the system's total energy and momentum conserved.
+In the inverse process, excitations in the scalar field are treated as energy excitations.
+These excitations are modeled as unstable particles which can decay to a quark-antiquark pair.

-The details of this modeling and the algorithm are explained in detail now, we first explain the implementation of the particle-annihilation process.

-The interaction probability of the two incoming particles for the process $\bar q q \to \sigma$ is calculated microscopically, in our simulation it is modeled with a constant, isotropic cross-section $\hat \sigma_{\bar q q \to \sigma}$ with respect to all kinematic constraints.
-For Monte-Carlo sampling, we use the stochastic interpretation of the cross-section \cite{Xu:2004mz} for a set of particles in a cell employing a constant and isotropic cross-section:
+The interaction probability of the two incoming particles for the process $\bar q q \to \sigma$ is calculated microscopically.
+In our simulation it is modeled with a constant, isotropic cross section $\hat \sigma_{\bar q q \to \sigma}$ with respect to all kinematic constraints.
+For Monte-Carlo sampling, we use the stochastic interpretation of the cross section \cite{Xu:2004mz} for a set of particles in a cell employing a constant and isotropic cross section: